babenkoivan/elastic-adapter/README.md

 ### Put Mapping

-You can update index mapping:
+You can update an index mapping:

 ```php
 $mapping = (new \ElasticAdapter\Indices\Mapping())